You have turned my mourning into dancing. You have removed my sackcloth and girded me with gladness, Psalm 30:11

 1 The Lord spoke to Moses, saying, 2 “Tell the Israelites to take an offering for me.
 From everyone whose heart moves him to give, you shall take my offering.
 3 This is the offering which you shall take from them: gold, silver, bronze, 4 blue, purple, scarlet, fine linen, goats’ hair, 5 rams’ skins dyed red, sea cow hides, acacia wood, 6 oil for the light, spices for the anointing oil and for the sweet incense, 7 onyx stones, and stones to be set for the ephod and for the breastplate.

-8 Let them make me a sanctuary, that I may dwell among them.
-9 According to the exact pattern that I show you, the pattern of the tabernacle and all of its furniture, so you shall make it.
+8 Let them make a sanctuary for me, that I may dwell among them.
+9 According to the exact pattern that I show you, the pattern of the tabernacle and all of its furniture, so you shall make it.”

 The Ark of the Covenant